-Sadly Mythtaken: Tons of examples, but mostly because the real legends behind the series' plotlines are tossed aside in favor of the Rule Of Cool.
+Sadly Mythtaken: Tons of examples, but mostly because the real legends behind the series' plotlines are tossed aside in favor of the Rule of Cool.

 Savage Piercings: The tribe that captures Jack in Dead Man's Chest and Blackbeard's zombies in On Stranger Tides.

-Scoundrel Code: The Pirates' Code is a patently silly version, since freedom from authority is one of the main reasons for being a pirate in the first place.
+Scoundrel Code: The Pirates' Code (Or Pirata Codex) is a patently silly version, since freedom from authority is one of the main reasons for being a pirate in the first place.
 This is probably why they are rarely hesitant to stray from it, so long as Captain Teague isn't in the room.